-Under the North Urtabulak PEC, TPU provides services for the Uzbek State Partners.
+Under the North Urtabulak PEC, TPU provides services for the Uzbek State Partners under a risk sharing service contract.
 The objective of the North Urtabulak PEC is to increase production from wells allocated to the contractor within the North Urtabulak Field by improving the efficiency of field development and by applying modern technologies, drilling and production methods.
-The contractor can also drill new wells.
-The North Urtabulak PEC does not confer ownership of the North Urtabulak Field to the contractor, being TPU, and no reserves or resources have been attributed to the contractor's interest under the North Urtabulak PEC to date.
-The work program and budget under the North Urtabulak PEC is approved by an operating committee which is jointly run by the contractor and Uzneftegazdobycha.
+The North Urtabulak PEC does not confer ownership of the North Urtabulak Field to the contractor, being TPU, and as UNG still have rights to work on the field and to drill new wells, no reserves or resources have been attributed to the contractor's interest under the North Urtabulak PEC to date.
+The work programme and budget under the North Urtabulak PEC is approved by an operating committee, which is jointly run by the contractor and Uzneftegazdobycha, a subsidiary of UNG.
 Members of the operating committee are fixed, but attendees are varied depending on the topics of discussion.
 The operating committee is comprised of two members from Uzneftegazdobycha and two members from TPU.
-According to the North Urtabulak PEC, the project manager, the refining agent and/or the marketing agent may attend a meeting of the operating committee upon the request of Uzneftegazdobycha and TPU (without the right to vote on any matter discussed in the meeting).
+According to the North Urtabulak PEC, the project manager, the refining agent and/or the marketing agent (as defined in the PEC or in subsequent agreements) may attend a meeting of the operating committee upon the request of Uzneftegazdobycha and TPU (without the right to vote on any matter discussed in the meeting).
 Under the North Urtabulak PEC, the contractor receives 50% of all incremental production from each well from the North Urtabulak Field for the first three years of production, and the remaining 50% to be shared between the Uzbek State Partners.
 For the subsequent five years, the contractor receives 20%, and the Uzbek State Partners 80% of the same.
-By agreement of the operating committee, if at any time certain defined work is carried out on the well, the three year initial period starts again.
-To date any work in which the reservoir has been penetrated has met this requirement.